arcus/note_deidentification/annotation_guidelines.md

 Examples of HOSPITAL, with the span bolded:

 - Seen by Dr. Gloria de la Vega, MD, **Children's Hospital of Philadelphia**<!-- style="background-color: rgba(var(--color-highlight), .2)" --> ADHD Management Center
+- **CHOP**<!-- style="background-color: rgba(var(--color-highlight), .2)" --> Pediatrics
+- Pt got treatment at **Cincinnati**<!-- style="background-color: rgba(var(--color-highlight), .2)" --> before coming here, see transfer notes.

+(Context matters -- in this example "Cincinnati" refers to the hospital "Cincinnati Children's Hospital", not the city.
+In a note saying "Pt lives in Cincinnati", it would instead be labeled as CITY.)

+A DEPARTMENT is any sub-unit within a hospital, including programs, services, and centers.
 Examples of DEPARTMENT, with the span bolded:

 - Seen by Dr. Gloria de la Vega, MD, Children's Hospital of Philadelphia **ADHD Management Center**<!-- style="background-color: rgba(var(--color-highlight), .2)" -->
+- CHOP **Pediatrics**<!-- style="background-color: rgba(var(--color-highlight), .2)" -->

 Generic departments -- in other words, departments that you might expect to exist with that same name at most hospitals, like ER, Cardiology, NICU -- should still be labeled, but also be marked as "[NonIdentifying](#nonindentifying)".
 For example, in the note "Pt came to **ER**<!-- style="background-color: rgba(var(--color-highlight), .2)" --> for persistent fever (4 days), admitted to **PICU**<!-- style="background-color: rgba(var(--color-highlight), .2)"-->" both "ER" and "PICU" would have "NonIdentifying" checked as well, since those are generic names.